Yahred/simple-python-cga/README.md

 best = evolve(fitness, num_genes=10, generations=1000)
 ```

-The evolve function will return the best individual of the evolution process.
+The evolve function will return the best individual of the evolution process..